 5. Tips + Resources: Social media is a great place to share my knowledge so these posts share my social media, SEO, digital marketing, and other business tips.
 These posts also promote FREE resources I offer!

 6. Miscellaneous: While this pillar doesn’t highlight any specific type of content, it does give me a little wiggle room if I want to share more lifestyle/humor posts.

 Once you have your content pillars in place, it’s time to start creating the content you’re going to share!

 Tips for Creating Social Media Content for Your Business

 Ready to start creating the content you’re going to share on social media?
 Here are my best tips!

-For me, I find that keeping a running social media calendar broken up in by my content pillars and adding to it whenever I have random thoughts works best for me and then I sit down once a week (or every other week!) to finalize my ideas, copy, images, and get it scheduled out for the next few weeks.
+For me, I find that keeping a running social media calendar broken up by my content pillars and adding to it whenever I have random thoughts works best for me, and then I sit down once a week (or every other week!) to finalize my ideas, copy, images, and get it scheduled out for the next few weeks.

 2. Get personal.
 Introduce yourself, your business, and how you help people.
 What sets you apart?
 Who do you serve?
 Why should people work with you?
 Think about how your audience can connect to you and your business.

 3. Experiment with Your Content.
 While some types of content work for some people and businesses, they’re not always going to for you.
 If you start sharing content that doesn’t seem to be resonating with your audience (keep an eye on your post analytics!), don’t be afraid to switch it up and try something else!
 It might take a lot of trial and error, but once you figure out what types of content work for you AND your audience, it’ll be smooth sailing!